The E-2C Hawkeye aircraft supplied by Northrop Grumman is an all-weather airborne early warning aircraft to the naval task force.

-As well as the US Navy, E-2C aircraft are in service with the navies of Egypt, France, Israel, Japan, Singapore and Taiwan.
-Three ex-Israeli Air Force E-2C have been sold to the Mexican Navy, with the first two delivered in June 2004 and the third in November 2004.
+As well as the US Navy (USN), the E-2C aircraft is in service with the navies of Egypt, France, Israel, Japan, Singapore and Taiwan.
+Three ex-Israeli Air Force E-2C aircraft were sold to the Mexican Navy, with the first two delivered in June 2004 and the third in November later that year.

 The aircraft is operated by a crew of five, with the pilot and co-pilot on the flight deck and the combat information centre officer, air control officer and radar operator stations located in the rear fuselage directly beneath the rotodome.

-Carrier operations design
+E-2C Hawkeye carrier operations design

-The new propellers provide less vibration and less noise.
+The new propellers result in reduced vibration and make less noise.
 Initial carrier certification of the new propellers was carried out on USS John F Kennedy in November 2003.

-The large 24ft diameter circular antenna radome above the rear fuselage gives the E-2C its distinctive profile.
+The large, 24ft diameter, circular antenna radome above the rear fuselage gives the E-2C its distinctive profile.
 The radome houses the AN/APA-171 antenna supplied by Randtron Systems, which rotates at 5rpm to 6rpm.

-The Lockheed Martin AN/APS-145 radar is capable of tracking more than 2,000 targets and controlling the interception of 40 hostile targets.
+The Lockheed Martin AN/APS-145 radar can track more than 2,000 targets and control the interception of 40 hostile targets.
 One radar sweep covers six million cubic miles.
-The radar’s total radiation aperture control antenna reduces sidelobes and is robust against electronic countermeasures.
+The radar’s total radiation aperture control antenna reduces side lobes and is robust against electronic countermeasures.

 Navigation and communications

-The aircraft is also equipped with the AN/ASN-50 heading and attitude reference system, an AN/ARA-50 UHF automatic direction finder from Rockwell Collins, an AN/ASW-25B automatic carrier landing system and a Honeywell AN/APN-171(V) radar altimeter.
+The aircraft is equipped with the AN/ASN-50 heading and attitude reference system, AN/ARA-50 UHF automatic direction finder from Rockwell Collins, AN/ASW-25B automatic carrier landing system and a Honeywell AN/APN-171(V) radar altimeter.

-The E-2C was originally fitted with two Allison T56-A-425 turboprop engines, but since the introduction of E-2C group I variants, T56A-427 engines rated at 3,800kW of output power have been fitted.
-With the new engines, the E-2C can cruise on station for more than four hours, up to 200 miles from base.
+The E-2C was originally fitted with two Allison T56-A-425 turboprop engines, but since the introduction of E-2C Group I variants, T56A-427 engines with 3,800kW of output power were fitted.

-Two Hawkeye 2000 aircraft were delivered to Taiwan in 2004/2005, to join their fleet of four E-2Cs.
-The aircraft, designated E-2K, entered service in April 2006.
+Two Hawkeye 2000 aircraft were delivered to Taiwan in 2004 and 2005 respectively, joining a fleet of four E-2Cs.
+The designated E-2K aircraft entered service in April 2006.

-Hawkeye 2000 features a Raytheon mission computer upgrade (MCU), Lockheed Martin advanced control indicator set (ACIS), cooperative engagement capability (CEC), satellite communications, new navigation and flight control systems.
+Hawkeye 2000 features a Raytheon mission computer upgrade (MCU), a Lockheed Martin advanced control indicator set, cooperative engagement capabilities (CEC), satellite communications, new navigation and flight control systems.

 E-2D Advanced Hawkeye

-Lockheed Martin Maritime Systems & Sensors has developed the AN/APY-9 solid-state, electronically steered UHF radar under the E-2C radar modernisation programme.
+Lockheed Martin Maritime Systems & Sensors developed the AN/APY-9 solid-state, electronically steered UHF radar under the E-2C radar modernisation programme.

 Northrop Grumman supplies the transmitter, Raytheon the receiver, L-3 Communications Randtron the UHF antenna and BAE Systems CNIR the identification friend or foe system.

-In April 2011, US Naval Air Systems Command placed a $94.6m worth modification contract for low-rate initial production of four E-2D aircraft.
+In April 2011, US Naval Air Systems Command placed a $94.6m modification contract for low-rate initial production of four E-2D aircraft.